 The Psi Chi Journal of Psychological Research encourages all Psi Chi members—undergraduate students, graduate students, and faculty—to submit manuscripts for publication.
 Submissions are accepted for review throughout the year.
 Although manuscripts are limited to empirical research, they may cover any topical area in the psychological sciences.

 - Please send ALL submissions and inquiries through our portal.
-Manuscripts are peer reviewed, which takes approximately 10–12 weeks.
+Manuscripts are peer reviewed, which takes approximately 10 to 12 weeks.

 - Authors’ work is judged in comparison to others at their developmental level.

 - Once the work is peer reviewed, the primary author will receive e-mail notification (approximately three months after initial submission) for

 - the encouragement for major revisions and resubmission; or

 - Accepted manuscripts are generally published within a year after initial submission according to submission dates, revision turnaround time, and at the discretion of the Editor.